ArtifexSoftware/MuPDF.NET/docs/api/font.rst

       The other parameters are not in use currently.

-      :returns: a float representing the glyph's width relative to **fontsize 1**.
+      :returns: a float representing the glyph's width relative to **fontSize 1**.

    .. method:: GlyphName2Unicode(string name)